 In Airlie Beach I slept in a tropical oasis hostel Magnum.
 The hostel offers tidy and comfortable rooms, a tiny but good equipped kitchen and a feeling of living in the jungles.
 Perfect decision to stay there.

-The Whitsunday Islands is a group of 74 islands bordered by the Great Barrier Reef World Heritage Area and without exaggeration it’s an ideal example how Eden on earth looks like.
+Another must do on your trip to East Coast of Australia is the unforgettable The Whitsunday Islands.
+It’s a group of 74 islands bordered by the Great Barrier Reef World Heritage Area and without exaggeration it’s an ideal example how Eden on earth looks like.
 The white sand beaches surrounded by palms and heavenly crystal clear blue water, that’s why one of the spots carries the name Whitehaven Beach.
 The destination is also perfect for snorkeling.
 Under the water you can discover various colorful reef fishes and even turtles.
 So don’t even think twice, you need to see that with your own eyes!

 Castle Hill, Townsville